 L Gayani Tillekeratne

-Gayani Tillekeratne, MD MSc is an Assistant Professor in the Division of Infectious Diseases and at the Duke Global Health Institute.
-Her work focuses on the improving the diagnosis and management of acute respiratory tract infections globally, with the goal of improving antimicrobial use for these infections.
-She is co-director of the Ruhuna-Duke Centre for Infectious Diseases in Sri Lanka and works with colleagues in Southeast Asia and East Africa.
-She is a co-investigator in several US clinical trials for COVID-19 vaccines and therapeutics.
-She co-instructs a course on Infectious Disease Epidemiology in Global Settings.
+Gayani Tillekeratne, MD MSc is an Associate Professor in the Division of Infectious Diseases and at the Duke Global Health Institute.
+Her work focuses on improving the diagnosis and management of acute febrile and acute respiratory tract infections globally, with the goal of improving antimicrobial use for these infections.

 Projects